Pyprohly/reddit-api-doc-notes/docs/api-reference/user.rst

    "hide_from_robots","boolean",""
    "icon_img","string","Avatar image.
 E.g., `https://www.redditstatic.com/avatars/avatar_default_01_A5A4A4.png`."
    "is_employee","boolean","Is a Reddit admin."
    "is_friend","boolean","Whether the user is a friend of the current user.

-If there is no user context, always false."
+   If there is no user context, always false.

+   This is an old reddit feature.
+See `<https://www.reddit.com/prefs/friends/>`_."
    "is_mod","boolean","Is a moderator of any subreddit."
    "is_blocked","boolean","True if the current account has blocked this user.
 If there is no user context, always false."
    "is_suspended","?boolean","This field only exists if the user is suspended (in which case it will be true),